Sean Davey is a working freelance photographer with a background in journalism and documentary photography.

 Sean has been a professional photographer for 18 years and is highly respected by editors, national curators and fellow photographers.

 Balancing commissioned work with his personal practice, Sean has a tremendous passion for photography and rarely stops working.
 When not photographing on commission, Sean is working tirelessly on his own photographic projects.

-Sean's photographs are held in the collections of the Museum of Australian Democracy, the National Library of Australia, the State Library of NSW and the Monash Gallery of Art.
+Sean's photographs are held in numerous national collections, including the Museum of Australian Democracy, the National Library of Australia, the State Library of NSW and the Monash Gallery of Art.
 The National Gallery of Australia acquired Sean’s self-published book Dog Food & Oysters in 2013.